crypto whale illustration

 Is Being a Whale Good or Bad?

-Whaleness itself is neutral. it’s simply a description of holding power.
+Whaleness itself is neutral.
+It’s simply a description of holding power.
 However, the actions of whales can be perceived differently:

 • For whales: They have the potential to profit from their large positions by timing the market or influencing it.